-The large research organisations and universities – often jointly – fund the establishment of junior research groups with their own programmes or with support from the German Research Foundation (DFG) or other funding organisations.
+The large research organisations and universities – often jointly – fund the establishment of junior research groups with their own programmes or with support from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) or other funding organisations.
 For more information about funding opportunities, please see below.

 Junior research groups are based either at universities or at institutes of non-university research organisations.
 As a rule, junior research groups are supported for five years, but funding can also be extended to a maximum of nine years.